ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 in bodies among cis-women and moving towards better measurements will force researchers to define what they are hoping to quantify outside of just "male" or "female".
-For example, considering "people with uteruses" instead of "women" when measuring uterine cancer rates would have helped better quantify incidence for all people.
+For example, considering "people with uteruses" instead of "women" when measuring uterine cancer rates would have helped better quantify incidence for all people [Bauer_2022]_.

-Our hope is that someday, sex and gender are better measured and reported in data leading to less friction between groups.
+Our hope is that someday, sex and gender are better measured and reported in data, leading to less friction between perspectives.
 As stated in [Rioux_2022]_ "as this becomes the norm, cis women-related terms and language inclusive of gender diversity will be able to better coexist" and they can both be applied more precisely.